 The first is the NYS cold weather policy, which allows anyone between October and April (when the weather is below freezing) to have a warm space to spend the coldest parts of the night.
 The CoC's Homeless Management Information System or HMIS data shows that many people experiencing unsheltered homelessness enter the shelter during this time to access warm beds, showers, bathroom facilities, and other centralized services.
 When the weather is consistently above freezing in April, there is migration back out of the shelter for individuals who aren't willing to pay for their stay, apply for Temporary Housing Assistance (THA), or maintain that THA.
-This trend is evidence that if there were a low-barrier emergency shelter where people could get their basic needs met with dignity, similar to how our emergency shelter operates under the cold weather policy, it would be utilized by many of the encampment residents and reduce the number of people experiencing unsheltered homelessness in unsafe conditions.
+This trend is evidence that if there were a low-barrier emergency shelter operates under the cold weather policy, it would be utilized by many of the encampment residents and reduce the number of people experiencing unsheltered homelessness in unsafe conditions.